Where to spot the elusive cat

 6. Kgalagadi Transfrontier Park, South Africa & Botswana

 With their effortless beauty, leopards are suited to almost any setting but are perhaps most breath-taking against the ochre and gold palette of the Kalahari Desert.
 Naturally, the leopard population here occurs at lower densities, and sightings are not necessarily a given.
 However, the sparse vegetation works to the advantage of eagle-eyed visitors.

 7. Laikipia County, Kenya

 Laikipia County is one for the leopard connoisseur – those fortunate enough to have travelled and filled many a memory card with pictures of leopards from around the continent.
 The county, and Loisaba Conservancy, in particular, has recently found social media acclaim with the revelation that it is home to unusual black leopards.
 These mysterious cats have a rare genetic mutation that results in melanism and are believed to be more common in forested areas where their atypical colouring works to hide them in the shadows.
-Of course, they are elusive, and there are no guarantees – but isn’t anticipation half the fun of a safari?
+Of course, they are elusive, and there are no guarantees – but isn’t anticipation half the fun of an African safari?

 Special mention: Nyika National Park, Malawi